-Parallel predictive prefetching makes more efficient use of parallel resources by dynamically predicting the outcome of each MH test [Angelino et al., 2014].
+In closely related work, parallel predictive prefetching makes efficient use of parallel resources by dynamically predicting the outcome of each MH test [Angelino et al., 2014].
 In the case of Bayesian inference, these predictions can be constructed in the same manner as the approximate MH algorithms based on subsets of data, as discussed in Section 3.2.2.
 Furthermore, these predictions can be made in the context of an error model, e.g., with the concentration inequalities used by Bardenet et al. [2014].
 This yields a straightforward and rational mechanism for allocating parallel cores to computations most likely to fall along the true execution path.

-Algorithms 8 and 9 sketch pseudocode for an implementation of parallel predictive prefetching that follows a master-worker pattern.
-See Angelino [2014] for a formal description of the algorithm and implementation details.
+Algorithms 9 and 10 sketch pseudocode for an implementation of parallel predictive prefetching that follows a master-worker pattern.
+See the dissertation by Angelino [2014] for a formal description of the algorithm and implementation details.